SourceForge: Revenue model

-Since 2013 additional revenue generation schemes, such as bundleware models, have been trialled, with the goal of increasing SourceForge's revenue.
-The result has in some cases been the appearance of malware bundled with SourceForge downloads.
-On February 9, 2016, SourceForge announced they had eliminated their DevShare program practice of bundling installers with project downloads.
+Since 2013, additional revenue generation schemes, such as bundleware models, have been trialled, with the goal of increasing SourceForge's revenue.
 Negative community reactions to the partnership program led to a review of the program, which was nonetheless opened up to all SourceForge projects on February 7, 2014.
-The program was canceled by new owners BIZX, LLC on February 9, 2016;

-On May 17, 2016, they announced that it would scan all projects for malware and display warnings on downloads.
+On February 9, 2016, the new owners BIZX, LLC, announced they had eliminated the DevShare program.

 History

-SourceForge, founded in 1999 by VA Software, was the first provider of a centralized location for free and open-source software developers to control and manage software development and offering this service without charge.
+SourceForge, founded in 1999 by VA Software, was the first provider of a centralized location for free and open-source software developers to control and manage software development and offering this service free of charge.
 The software running the SourceForge site was released as free software in January 2000 and was later named SourceForge Alexandria.
-The last release under a free license was made in November 2001; after the dot-com bubble, SourceForge was later powered by the proprietary SourceForge Enterprise Edition, a separate product re-written in Java which was marketed for offshore outsourcing.
+The last release under a free license was made in November 2001.
+After the dot-com bubble, SourceForge was later powered by the proprietary SourceForge Enterprise Edition, a separate product re-written in Java which was marketed for use in offshore outsourcing.

 SourceForge has been temporarily banned in China three times: in September 2002, in July 2008 (for about a month) and on August 6, 2012 (for several days).

 In November 2008, SourceForge was sued by the French collection society Société civile des Producteurs de Phonogrammes en France (SPPF) for hosting downloads of the file sharing application Shareaza.

-In 2009 SourceForge announced a new site platform known as Allura, which would be an extensible, open source platform licensed under the Apache License, utilizing components such as Python and MongoDB, and offering REST APIs.
-In June 2012 the Allura project was donated to the Apache Software Foundation as Apache Allura.
+In 2009, SourceForge announced a new site platform known as Allura, which would be an extensible, open source platform licensed under the Apache License, utilizing components such as Python and MongoDB, and offering REST APIs.
+In June 2012, the Allura project was donated to the Apache Software Foundation as Apache Allura.

-In September 2012 SourceForge, Slashdot, and Freecode were acquired from Geeknet by the online job site Dice.com for $20 million, and incorporated into a subsidiary known as Slashdot Media.
-In July 2015 Dice announced that it planned to sell SourceForge and Slashdot, and in January 2016 the two sites were sold to the San Diego-based BIZX, LLC for an undisclosed amount.
+In September 2012, SourceForge, Slashdot, and Freecode were acquired from Geeknet by the online job site Dice.com for $20 million, and incorporated into a subsidiary known as Slashdot Media.
+In July 2015, Dice announced that it planned to sell SourceForge and Slashdot, and, in January 2016, the two sites were sold to the San Diego–based BIZX, LLC for an undisclosed amount.
 In December 2019, BIZX rebranded as Slashdot Media.

 On September 26, 2012, it was reported that attackers had compromised a SourceForge mirror, and modified a download of phpMyAdmin to add security exploits.

-Controversies

-Some of SourceForge's monetization practices have been met with criticism by developers and end users.